AERONET-Project/linux_cimel_connect/README.md

 OR

-From your linux machine run this command with git installed on this system,
+From your linux machine run this command with git installed on the system,

 ```bash
 sudo git clone https://github.com/anthony-larosa/linux_cimel_connect